0x7o/BulgakovLM/README.md

 # BulgakovLM (WIP)
-Russian-language model for for a variety of textual tasks
+Russian-language model for a variety of textual tasks